mindsdb/mindsdb/docs/InsideMindsDB.md

 ### DataExtractor

 It deals with taking a query and pulling the data from the various data-sources implied in the query, building the joins (if any) and loading the full result into memory. **NOTE**: *That as of now mindsDB requires that the full dataset can be loaded into memory*.
-To add flexibility right now we support [Apache Drill](https://drill.apache.org/) as a data aggregator.

 ### StatsGenerator